keboola/developers-docs/extend/generic-extractor/functions.md

 }
 {% endhighlight %}

-The alternative configuration also puts the current date.
+The alternative configuration also adds the current date.
 But whereas the first one puts a single same date to each record, the alternative configuration will return different times for different records as they are extracted.

 See [example [EX091]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/091-function-user-data) or an alternative [example [EX092] with a set date](https://github.com/keboola/generic-extractor/tree/master/doc/examples/092-function-user-date-set-date).

 ### Headers
 Suppose you have an API which requires you to send a custom `X-Api-Auth` header with every request.
-The header must contain a user name and password separated by a colon --- e.g., `JohnDoe:TopSecret`.
+The header must contain a user name and password separated by a colon.
+For instance, `JohnDoe:TopSecret`.

 This can be done using the following `api` configuration: